XTLS/Xray-docs-next/docs/en/document/level-2/iptables_gid.md

 ---
-date: "2020-12-23T00:00:00.000Z"
-description: Project X Documentation.
-title: Transparent proxy to circumvent Xray traffic via gid
+title: Transparent proxy via GID
-weight: 3
 ---

+# Transparent proxy to circumvent Xray traffic via GID

-In the existing transparent proxy configuration(**[New V2Ray vernacular tutorial on transparent proxy](https://guide.v2fly.org/app/transparent_proxy.html)** 、 **[New V2Ray vernacular tutorial on transparent proxy (TProxy)](https://guide.v2fly.org/app/tproxy.html)** 、 **[Transparent proxy（TProxy）configuration tutorial](../tproxy)**)tutorials, the circumvention of Xray traffic is achieved by using mark.
-That is, mark the Xray outbound traffic and circumvent the Xray traffic by setting up iptables rules for direct connection of the traffic corresponding to the mark to prevent loopback.
+In the existing transparent proxy configuration(**[New V2Ray vernacular tutorial on transparent proxy](https://guide.v2fly.org/app/transparent_proxy.html)** 、 **[New V2Ray vernacular tutorial on transparent proxy (TProxy)](https://guide.v2fly.org/app/tproxy.html)** 、 **[Transparent proxy（TProxy）configuration tutorial](./tproxy.md)**)tutorials, the circumvention of Xray traffic is achieved by using mark.
+That is, mark outbound traffics and set up iptables rules which directly connect traffics corresponding to the mark, to circumvent the Xray traffic and prevent loop back.

 There are several problems with this method: